spotfiresoftware/tibco-streaming-samples/nativelibrary/nar/nar-cpplib/src/site/markdown/index.md

 <a name="building-this-sample-from-tibco-streambase-studio-trade-and-running-the-unit-test-cases"></a>

-## Building this sample from Spotfire StreamBase Studio&trade; and running the unit test cases
+## Building this sample from TIBCO StreamBase&reg; Studio and running the unit test cases

-Use the **Run As -> Maven install** menu option to build from Spotfire StreamBase Studio&trade; :
+Use the **Run As -> Maven install** menu option to build from TIBCO StreamBase&reg; Studio :

 ![studio](images/studiounit.gif)